giantswarm/docs/src/content/tutorials/continuous-deployment/apps/automatic_updates_appcr.md

 Configuring automated version updates requires a few additional Flux API objects to be defined, namely:

-- `ImageUpdateAutomation`, which defines the core update properties, like the git repositorywhere the commits are to be made, commit messages structure and how to update files in the repository,
+- `ImageUpdateAutomation`, which defines the core update properties, like the Git repository where the commits are to be made, commit messages structure and how to update files in the repository,
 - `ImageRepository` to configure where images are stored and new versions can be detected,
 - `ImagePolicy` to configure which of the detected new tags will be considered as possible to update to.
 - Additionally, you have to edit your existing App manifest to include a marker showing the manifest's property you want to have auto updated by Flux (usually App version property).